diogosoares22/ada-fix-it/index.md

 <iframe src="assets/plots/Clinton_Trump_gender.html" width="120%" height="500">  </iframe>

 As we can see the percentage of men talking about Trump is very similar to the Author Distribution, which means that talking about Trump even though it's maioritarily done by men doesn't reflect a big deviation from the distribution seen on other topics.
-However, interestingly talking about Clinton deviates a lot from the Author Distribution and from talking about Trump, one possible explanation for this phenomena can relate to the feminist movement, since Hillary Clinton would be the first female President of the US.
+However, interestingly talking about Clinton deviates a lot from the Author Distribution and from talking about Trump, one possible explanation for this phenomena can relate to the feminist movement, since Hillary Clinton could possibly be the first female President of the US at the moment.

 ### Is the difference statistical significant?